Back British Farming: the ways we're making rural crime a priority

 Rural crime is a serious problem for our members and those who live and work in the countryside, with it costing the UK £49.5 million in 2022 alone.

-As part of the Back British Farming campaign, this is a priority for the NFU all year round, but PCC (Police and Crime Commissioner) elections this year provide an added opportunity to shine a light on the impacts of rural crime.
+As part of the Back British Farming campaign, this is a priority for the NFU all year round, but PCC (Police and Crime Commissioner) elections this May provided an added opportunity to shine a light on the impacts of rural crime.

 Our work is ongoing, but this spell of campaigning saw our regional teams meet with more than 35 PCCs to highlight local issues and action needed.
 Fly-tipping, sky lanterns, hare coursing, dog attacks and theft were all high up the agenda.